 After returning to the United States, Denver was appointed flag lieutenant to Admiral Joseph Maguire, commanding officer of Naval Special Warfare, traveling to Afghanistan and briefing Congress on SEAL operations.
 In 2009, he became First Phase officer of SEAL Basic Training including Hell Week, then rose to Basic Training officer.
 He went on to run all phases of training including advanced sniper, hand-to-hand fighting, communications, diving and language.

 Denver is an honor graduate of the United States Army Ranger School.
 He holds a Bachelor of Arts degree from Syracuse University, where he was an All-American lacrosse player and captain of the varsity lacrosse team.
 He earned a Master’s Degree in Global Business Leadership from the University of San Diego.
-He lives with his wife and two young daughters in Colorado.
 In his off-duty hours, he enjoys surfing, hunting, fly-fishing, reading and playing on the living-room floor with his amazing girls.